 Make Sure You Use Enough

 Many people don’t apply enough sunscreen to get the proper effect.
 The recommended dose is to use a shot glass size dollop and spread evenly over all exposed skin areas.
 It is better to have too much than not enough.
 Try to apply at least 15 minutes BEFORE you are going to be exposed, if possible.
-If you are outside for an extended period, like for a picnic or a trip to the beach, you should reapply every 1 ½ to 2 hours.
+If you are outside for an extended period, you should reapply every 1 ½ to 2 hours.

 Don’t Forget Your Feet, Knees, and Lips